Becoming A Client

 - 20% mutual funds, ‘F’ class with 1.0% annual management fee

 - 20% Exchange Traded Funds with 0.2% annual management fee

 - No annual admin or trustee fee

 - Annual Cost = 1.2% + (60% x 0) + (20% x 1.0%) + (20% x 0.2%) = 1.44%

 Then you might compare this to holding a portfolio comprised of nothing but mutual funds, with management fees of 2% or more, plus commissions to buy stocks and bonds, plus annual RRSP trustee fees, etc.

 If you would like help with the math then please give us a call.

 This is important to your investing success.

 Need help understanding investment opportunities, how to manage your money or need guidance for the current climate?

-Our expert advisors are educators first and we’re here to help.
+We are educators first and we’re here to help.